sydney-kim/bacterial-cellulose-modeling/README.md

 # Bacterial Cellulose Mathematical Modeling

 This repository contains the MATLAB scripts and workspaces used for mathematical modeling of bacterial cellulose synthesis.
-The modeling is based on the Monod Equation and mass-balance ODEs, and is described in detail Section 3 of the masters thesis "Media Recycling in Bacterial Cellulose Production" (Sydney Kim, Massachusetts Institute of Technology, May 2026).
+The modeling is based on the Monod Equation and mass-balance ODEs, and is described in detail Chapter 3 of the masters thesis "Media Recycling in Bacterial Cellulose Production" (Sydney Kim, Massachusetts Institute of Technology, May 2026).
 This work was done in MATLAB R2025b.

 ## Content overview